auka2/BHMEA2024/NotFs.md

 ![photo_2024-09-04_20-05-53](https://github.com/user-attachments/assets/efe1a187-f2e6-415b-8baf-f408950d1237)

-I try to edit hex with 010 editor to repair the disk search for NTFS and delete everything above
+So go to edit hex with 010 editor to repair the disk search for NTFS and delete everything above